-7. Payment of the holiday pay: A holiday pay is paid on the payday normally applied in an employment relationship, unless the employee, no later than a month prior to their holiday, requests their holiday pay to be paid in accordance with the Annual Holidays Act.
+9. Payment of the holiday pay

+A holiday pay is paid on the payday normally applied in an employment relationship, unless the employee, no later than a month prior to their holiday, requests their holiday pay to be paid in accordance with the Annual Holidays Act.

-(The principle applicable to holidays longer than six days pursuant to the Annual Holidays Act is that the holiday pay is paid prior to the start of the holiday and, in holidays shorter than this, on the actual payday).
+(The principle applicable to holidays longer than six days pursuant to the Annual Holidays Act is that, on the employee's request, the holiday pay is paid prior to the start of the holiday and, in holidays shorter than this, on the actual payday).